jnmobilesoft/hisense-u8n-pihole-blocklist/README.md

 3. **Import blocklist and assign to group:**
    - Add the blocklist URL as above
    - In Adlists, assign the new list to "Hisense TVs" group only

+4.NB!!!
+For each domain in the blocklist, change the group to Hisense only ie. tick Hisense and Untick default for each one.
+   - Youtube and Google are INCLUDED in this list, so they will be blocked unless you remove them or change the group.

 This method blocks domains only for your Hisense TV while leaving other devices unaffected.